ifs-rwth-aachen/PyRidy/docs/source/index.rst

 Welcome to PyRidy's documentation!
 ==================================

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`usage` section for usage information on pyridy, including how to :ref:`install <installation>` the library.
+General information about Ridy can be found in the :doc:`ridy` section.

 .. toctree::
    :maxdepth: 2